AMSA Reproductive Health Scholars Program

 Completion of a final project utilizing the knowledge gained from the course to educate and empower others in your school or community is a requirement of this course.
 Students are strongly encouraged to submit abstracts of their projects to the annual AMSA Convention Poster Sessions.

-Meeting Times: 8-9 PM ET, every two weeks on Wednesday (except only 1 session in Nov, Dec - 10 total sessions)
+Meeting Times: 8-9 PM ET, every two weeks on Tuesday, 10 Sessions in Total

 Why will I LOVE this Program?